Avoiding a Big Rig’s Blind Spots

 Be Careful at Intersections

 Large trucks require more space than regular vehicles when making turns.
-It is awfully easy for the truck driver to lose track of vehicles in the area when attempting to execute one of these difficult turns.
+Never try to pass them while they’re turning or try to squeeze in between the truck and a curb.
+It is easy for the truck driver to lose track of vehicles in the area when attempting to execute one of these difficult turns.
 Vehicles on the right side of the truck are particularly difficult to see.
 Leave that much more space for the truck driver to complete a turn to keep you, your loved ones and also your vehicle out of harm’s way.

-Injured in a Truck Accident?
-Our Truck Accident Lawyers are at Your Service
+Injured in a Truck Blind Spot Accident?
+Our Personal Injury Lawyers Are at Your Service

 The information on this blog is for general information purposes only.
 Nothing herein should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.